sjtuyinjie/M3DGR/README.md

 </div>

 > ⚠️ **Known Issues**:
-> - The RGB images collected by the D434I and X4 cameras are rolling shutter, which might affect the performance of some visual SLAM systems which require global shutter.
+> - The RGB images collected by the D435i and X4 cameras are rolling shutter, which might affect the performance of some visual SLAM systems which require global shutter.
 > - Ithe dataset lacks external trigger between sensors, instead, we perform synchronization via software synchronization.

-## 🔥 3.
-Supporting SLAM List
+## 6. Supported SLAM Algorithm List🔥
 - We have tested following cutting-edge methods on **M3DGR**🦄 dataset with well-tuned parameters. **We will release all these custom baseline codes upon paper acceptance!**.
 The testing configuration is detailed below:
 -
   - 💡 **Measurement**: